eadred/V2_API/README.md

 * securityGroupName (string, optional): The name of the Security Group.
 * description (string, optional): The description of the Security Group.
 * vpcId (string, optional): The VPC id of the Security Group.
-* vpcName (string, optional): The VPC name of the Security Group.
 * regionId (string, optional): Can be one of the following regions - 'us_east_1', 'us_west_1', 'eu_west_1', 'ap_southeast_1', 'ap_northeast_1', 'us_west_2', 'sa_east_1', 'az_1_region_a_geo_1', 'az_2_region_a_geo_1', 'az_3_region_a_geo_1', 'ap_southeast_2', 'mellanox_region', 'us_gov_west_1', 'eu_central_1', 'ap_northeast_2'
 * cloudAccountId (string, optional): Dome9 Cloud Account ID.
 * services (object, optional) - The security group's inbound and outbound services.